sds/haml-lint/README.md

 We love getting feedback with or without pull requests.
 If you do add a new feature, please add tests so that we can avoid breaking it in the future.

-Speaking of tests, we use [Appraisal] to test against both HAML 4 and the upcoming HAML 5 and use `rspec` to write our tests.
+Speaking of tests, we use [Appraisal] to test against both HAML 4 and 5.
+We use `rspec` to write our tests.
 To run the test suite, execute the following from the root directory of the repository:

 ```bash
 appraisal bundle install